Table of Contents

 globToRegex' cs >>= \ds ->

-left from its Logger wrapper, and passes the
+value on the left from its Logger wrapper, and

-unwrapped value to the function on the right.
-The function on
+passes the unwrapped value to the function on the right.
+The

-the right must, in turn, wrap its result
+function on the right must, in turn, wrap

-with the Logger wrapper.
-This is exactly what
+wrapper.
+This is exactly what return does: it takes a pure

 ghci>:type (>>=)(>>=) :: (Monad m) => m a -> (a -> m b) -> m bghci>:type (globToRegex "" >>=)(globToRegex "" >>=) :: (String -> Logger b) -> Logger b